Mhammedammr/Medical_voice_assistant/README.md

 # AI Medical Voice Assistant

-This project is an AI chat and voice assistant designed to help healthcare professionals by calculating medical scores and providing contextual information.
-The assistant uses advanced AI technologies to process data from PDFs and URLs, allowing for a conversational and informed user experience.
+This project is an AI chat and voice assistant designed to help healthcare professionals by providing medical information and calculating medical scores.
+The assistant uses advanced AI models and prompt engineering to deliver accurate and contextually relevant responses.

 ### Key Features

 * **Voice Interaction:** Uses the OpenAI **Whisper** model for accurate speech-to-text conversion.
-* **Contextual Responses:** Employs **LLM RAG** (Retrieval Augmented Generation) to retrieve information from various documents and provide accurate answers.
+* **Intelligent Responses:** Employs **prompt engineering** with state-of-the-art Large Language Models to generate conversational and informed answers.
-* **Vector Database:** Uses **Chroma Database** to store and manage document embeddings, enabling efficient semantic search.
+* **Serverless LLMs:** Integrates with **DeepSeek-V3** and **Llama-4-Marvek** from **Fireworks AI** serverless services for powerful and scalable language processing.
 * **Medical Score Calculation:** Supports **Function Calling** to compute specific medical scores based on user requests.
-* **Flexible LLM Integration:** Can be powered by either an open-source model like **MedLlama2** using **Ollama** for local processing or a **GPT** model with an OpenAI API key for cloud-based services.

 ### Getting Started